Exotic Pet and Avian Vet in Arab

 Non-traditional pets are welcome.
 Exotic pets are unique and they require more specialized care.
-Our veterinary team will be happy to provide expertise in this area by offering direction and answering your questions regarding:
+Our veterinary team will be happy to provide avian and exotic pet care by offering direction and answering your questions regarding:

 - Parasite Control

 A wellness exam for your exotic pet provides a perfect opportunity to ask questions regarding their health and behavior.
 Our doctors will evaluate them with a thorough physical exam and if necessary opt for further diagnostics.

 As an avian and exotic animal hospital, non-traditional pets including birds, reptiles, and small exotic mammals can find a home here with us.
 Your exotic pet requires just as much (and sometimes more!) wellness care to remain healthy as a cat or dog.
 Our skilled veterinarians will provide your unique pet with the care they need to live long, happy lives with you.
 Call us at (256) 586-3183 to make an appointment today!